-- More advanced coding skills (repeating algorithms for a good game play). - Communication between robots and planning collaborative actions. - Orientation of the robot on the field in an environment with other robots that move. - General engineering skills (building robots that can push/shoot objects of certain sizes) and advanced kinematics (omni-directional robots). - Strategy and tactics changing depending on the opponent's robot's behavior. - Teamwork, communication, problem solving, creativity.
+- More advanced coding skills (repeating algorithms for a good game play). - Communication between robots and planning collaborative actions. - Orientation of the robot on the field in an environment with other robots that move. - General engineering skills (building robots that can push/shoot objects of certain sizes) and advanced kinematics (omni-directional robots). - application of imaging using cameras and sensors - Strategy and tactics changing depending on the opponent's robot's behavior. - Teamwork, communication, problem solving, creativity.